Jose Baez (lawyer)

 Jose Angel Baez (born September 17, 1970) is an American criminal defense lawyer and author.
-He is known for representing high-profile defendants such as Casey Anthony, Aaron Hernandez, Mark Nordlicht, and Harvey Weinstein.
+He is known for representing high-profile defendants such as Casey Anthony, Aaron Hernandez, Mark Nordlicht, Harvey Weinstein, and Charlie Javice.

 Early life and education

 Baez was born to Puerto Rican parents in Manhattan, New York City, and raised in the Bronx and South Florida with his three sisters by his single mother.
 He attended Homestead High School in Florida, but dropped out in the ninth grade.
 He married and became a father at age 17.
-After earning his General Equivalency Diploma (GED), he joined the U.S. Navy in 1986.
+After earning his General Equivalency Diploma (GED), he joined the US Navy in 1986.
 He spent three years assigned in connection with NATO at Norfolk, Virginia, trained as an intelligence analyst, and held a Top Secret security clearance.

-After leaving the Navy in 1989, Baez attended Miami-Dade Community College, then transferred to Florida State University where he earned a BA.
+After leaving the navy in 1989, Baez attended Miami-Dade Community College, then transferred to Florida State University where he earned a Bachelor of Arts.
 He earned his Juris Doctor degree from St. Thomas University School of Law in 1997.

 Career

 Criminal cases

 After being granted his license, he focused primarily on criminal defense cases, including the case of Elvira García, an undocumented Mexican immigrant accused of kidnapping a child that she had adopted as her own.
 García's charges were dropped, as it turned out to be more of a civil custody matter.
-He also tried the first-degree murder case of Nilton Díaz, heavily covered by the media in Orlando and Puerto Rico because the victim was the 2-year-old granddaughter of World Boxing Champion Wilfredo Vazquez.
-Baez’s client was acquitted of first and second degree murder but convicted of manslaughter and child abuse.
+He also tried the first-degree murder case of Nilton Díaz, heavily covered by the media in Orlando and Puerto Rico because the victim was the two-year-old granddaughter of World Boxing Champion Wilfredo Vazquez.
+Baez's client was acquitted of first and second degree murder but convicted of manslaughter and child abuse.

 Casey Anthony case

 Baez came to significant national attention when he took on the case of Casey Anthony.
-Time Magazine dubbed it "the Social Media Trial of the Century".
+Time magazine dubbed it "the Social Media Trial of the Century".
 Anthony was acquitted of the murder of her daughter, Caylee, after a trial that lasted six weeks.
 In a press conference on the day of the verdict, Baez said, "While we're happy for Casey, there are no winners in this case.
 Caylee has passed on far, far too soon, and what my driving force has been for the last three years has been always to make sure that there has been justice for Caylee and Casey because Casey did not murder Caylee.
 It's that simple."
 He added, "And today our system of justice has not dishonored her memory by a false conviction."
 Baez was featured on every major news network and show across the country.
 Baez authored a book with Peter Golenbock about the Anthony Case, Presumed Guilty, which was published on July 3, 2012, and became a New York Times Best Seller.
-Fox News Channel commentator Geraldo Rivera referred to Baez as "Juanie Cochran."
+Fox News Channel commentator Geraldo Rivera referred to Baez as "Juanie Cochran", in reference to Johnnie Cochran, who had developed a similar reputation as a defense attorney for spearheading the acquittal of O. J. Simpson during his trial for the murders of Nicole Brown and Ron Goldman.